-- As an optimization, users sometimes directly load the partition of data they are interested in.
+- As an optimization, you may sometimes directly load the partition of data you are interested in.
 For example,

 spark.read.parquet("/data/date=2017-01-01").
-This is unnecessary with Databricks Delta, since it can quickly scan the list of files to find the list of relevant ones.
+This is unnecessary with Delta Lake, since it can quickly scan the list of files to find the list of relevant ones.
 If you are interested in a single partition, specify it using a

 WHEREclause.
 For example,

 spark.read.parquet("/data").where("date = '2017-01-01'").

 When you port an existing application to Delta Lake, you should avoid the following operations, which bypass the transaction log:

 - Delta Lake uses the transaction log to atomically commit changes to the table.
 Because the log is the source of truth, files that are written out but not added to the transaction log are not read by Spark.
 Similarly, even if you manually delete a file, a pointer to the file is still present in the transaction log.

 Instead of manually modifying files stored in a Delta Lake table, always use the DML commands that are described in this guide.

 - The data stored in Delta Lake is encoded as Parquet files.
 However, accessing these files using an external reader is not safe.